 David Assmann, David_Assmann@Yahoo.com

 Meet in front of the Community Garden to explore several different habitats in this compact part of GGNRA.
-The focus will be looking late nesting birds and possibly some early migrating shorebirds.
-The garden will have a variety of land birds, including possibly Hooded Orioles.
-We’ll look for the Northern Gannet if anyone brings a scope.
-We’ll also scan Aquatic Park for water birds.
+In December we’ll focus on finding some special overwintering species, including Red-Breasted Merganser, Wandering Tattlers, Red-Breasted Sapsucker, Nashville Warbler and Orchard Oriole.
 Restroom in meadow, ample parking if there is no race on the waterfront (also easily accessible by transit).
-Heavy rain cancels.
 Google Map: http://goo.gl/maps/RKZwU

 Meet at the large spherical cage near the Nature Center at Perkins and Bellevue.
 We will bird around there, then go up the garden path toward Children’s Fairyland or walk down the lake toward Embarcadero, after which we will cover what we missed.

 See birds of the open water!
 (And maybe some marine mammals.)
-Both Shearwater Journeys and Alvaro’s Adventures offer discounts to GGAS members.
+Shearwater Journeys, Alvaro’s Adventures, and the Oceanic Society all offer discounts to GGAS members.
 Register in advance since these trips often fill up.

 Shearwater Journeys Pelagic Trips